ChrisDNewton/GEOG5995_Assessment2/README.md

 It has not been included in the github repository for licensing reasons, though the file was submitted within the zip folder for assessment.

-The the source data needs to be saved in the same folder as the file '201190819_A2.py' in order for the program to work.
+The source data needs to be saved in the same folder as the file '201190819_A2.py' in order for the program to work.

 '201190819_A2.py' requires the prior installation of the following libraries, all of which are included within the standard Anaconda download for Python 3.6 -